Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-Evidence of strong SOTs due to the iSGE has been observed also in heterostructures involving transition metal dichalcogenides and metallic FM.
-Van der Waals crystals provide a unique platform for generating SOTs because they have strong spin-orbit coupling, a range of broken crystal symmetries, and can be prepared as monolayer crystalline films by exfoliation or chemical vapor deposition methods \cite{Xu2014,Manchon2015}. \citet{Shao2016} showed that the FL torque in 1~nm CoFeB deposited on monolayer MoS$_2$ and WSe$_2$ is of the order of 0.1-0.14 mT/$10^7$ Acm$^{-2}$, independently of temperature, and is consistent with iSGE-induced spin accumulation, whereas the DL torque is negligibly small.
-Sizable DL SOTs, on the other hand, have been reported for NiFe deposited on MoS$_2$ \cite{Zhang2016} and on the semi-metal WTe$_2$ \cite{Macneill2016}.
-The latter case is of particular interest as the surface crystal structure of WTe$_2$ has only one mirror plane and no two-fold rotational invariance about the $c$-axis, which allows for a DL torque that is directed out-of-plane when the current is applied along a low-symmetry axis of the surface.
-Such a DL torque is forbidden by symmetry in NM/FM layers, where the direction of the incoming spin polarization is in-plane.
-The possibility of controlling the allowed symmetry of the DL SOT in multilayer samples is particularly attractive for counteracting the torque due to magnetic damping during magnetization reversal in systems with perpendicular magnetic anisotropy.
-Further, the current-induced spin polarization in two-dimensional (2D) materials is expected to be extremely sensitive to gating, thus allowing for tuning the SOT efficiency.
+Evidence of strong SOTs due to the iSGE has been observed also in heterostructures involving transition metal dichalcogenides and metallic ferromagnets.
+Van der Waals crystals provide a unique platform for generating SOTs because they have strong spin-orbit coupling, a range of broken crystal symmetries, and can be prepared as monolayer crystalline films by exfoliation or chemical vapor deposition methods \cite{Xu2014,Manchon2015}. \citet{Shao2016} showed that the field-like torque in 1~nm CoFeB deposited on monolayer MoS$_2$ and WSe$_2$ is of the order of 0.1-0.14 mT/($10^7$ A/cm$^{2}$), independently of temperature, and is consistent with iSGE-induced spin density, whereas the damping-like torque is negligibly small.
+Sizable damping-like SOTs, on the other hand, have been reported for NiFe deposited on MoS$_2$ \cite{Zhang2016} and on the Weyl semimetal WTe$_2$ \cite{MacNeill2017}.
+The latter case is of particular interest as the surface crystal structure of WTe$_2$ has only one mirror plane and no two-fold rotational invariance about the $c$-axis, which allows for a damping-like torque that is directed out-of-plane when the current is applied along a low-symmetry axis of the surface.
+Such a damping-like torque is forbidden by symmetry in NM/FM bilayers, where the direction of the incoming spin polarization is in-plane.
+The possibility of controlling the allowed symmetry of the damping-like SOT in multilayer samples is particularly attractive for counteracting the torque due to magnetic damping during magnetization reversal in systems with perpendicular magnetic anisotropy.
+Further, the current-induced spin density in two-dimensional materials is expected to be extremely sensitive to gating, thus allowing for tuning the SOT efficiency.